ruby-amqp/rubymarchhare.info/articles/queues.md

 ## Unbinding Queues From Exchanges

-To unbind a queue from an exchange use the `HotBunnies::Queue#unbind` function:
+To unbind a queue from an exchange use the `MarchHare::Queue#unbind` function:

 ``` ruby
 q.unbind(x)